 Doing Business in New Jersey

 The home page of Business.NJ.gov links users to a host of resources that is a virtual one-stop for the information needed to do business in New Jersey.
-The site has a live chat feature, which is staffed by the business experts from the New Jersey Business Action Center.
+The site has a live chat feature, which is staffed by the business experts from the New Jersey Business Action Center (NJBAC).
 The site has information for business start-ups, business expansions and a library of content and FAQs to aid across all types of operations.
+Among those resources is the New Jersey Small Business Manual, which can be downloaded here.

 To publicize job openings, employers are invited to visit the New Jersey Department of Labor and Workforce Development’s Employer Access page, utilizing the National Labor Exchange (NLx).
 Employers can use this site post jobs easily, quickly and at no cost.
 In addition, the NDOL also has created an employer resource page, and utilizes the Industry Partnerships model as a vehicle for mobilizing business leaders from specific regions to collaborate with public partners in resolving workforce, economic and education challenges impacting New Jersey industries.
 To learn more, go to industrypartnerships.nj.gov.